How does nutrition impact ocular health?

-While it may be difficult to fulfill all of your spinach, kale, and broccoli requirements, don’t worry— many of the essential nutrients that your body craves can be found in a variety of foods!
+If you find it difficult to fulfill all of your spinach, kale, and broccoli requirements, don’t worry— many of the essential nutrients that your body craves can be found in a variety of foods!

 A healthy lifestyle not only includes a special nutrient filled diet, but also regular exercise.
-These healthy habits will reduce your risk of many chronic diseases, including many ocular diseases and allow you the best path for a life of clear and comfortable vision!
+These healthy habits will reduce your risk of many chronic and ocular diseases, and facilitate the best path for a life of clear and comfortable vision.

 Maintain your health for optimal performance.
 Your body will thank you.